 The EOS M50’s touchscreen interface works very well indeed.
 It responds instantly to the lightest touch and the icons are large enough that you don’t need pinpoint accuracy when tapping.
 You can tap anywhere on the screen to set the focus point in an instant, or drag it around the screen with a fingertip.
 This works especially well when you’re looking through the viewfinder, as you can use your right thumb to drag the focus point around without even shifting your grip.

 Vari-angle screen mechanisms can sometimes feel a little flimsy, but not this one.
-The EOS M50’s rear screen has a firm pivoting action with little play, and it can also be folded back in reverse so that it’s protected by the camera body, this rear panel lined with a smart leather-like covering.
+The EOS M50’s rear screen has a firm pivoting action with little play, and it can also be folded back in reverse so that it’s protected by the camera body.

 Opinions here are divided about the available colour schemes.
 To some, the EOS M50 looks very attractive in white, and the finish has a smooth and glossy high-quality feel.
 Others think it’s pretty dreadful and that the black version is the one to go for.